Working Equitation Team Cattle Trial Competition

 How does the Working Equitation Cattle Trial work?

-The Cattle trial tests the ability of a horse and rider to work cattle individually and with teammates.
+Per the Official USAWE Rules, the Cattle trial tests the ability of a horse and rider to work cattle individually and with teammates.
 This is a team event: 3 to 4 riders work together to cut pre-selected cows from a herd one at a time in accordance with a pre-established order, and herd them into a holding pen separate from the rest of the herd.
 The objective is to demonstrate the abilities of cutting/herding/containing cattle efficiently and accurately.

-● When the cattle are settled behind the foul line, the Judge indicates the official start of each test by ringing a bell (or blowing a whistle).
+- When the cattle are settled behind the foul line, the Judge indicates the official start of each test by ringing a bell (or blowing a whistle).

-● The rider is given their cow number immediately before the bell.
+- The rider is given their cow number immediately before the bell.
 The rider has 60 seconds to salute the Judge and cross the start/foul line (the salute must occur outside the foul line).

-● The rider has 3 minutes (180 seconds) to complete the test.
+- The rider has 3 minutes (180 seconds) to complete the test.
 Time will start 60 seconds after the Judge has rung the bell or when the rider’s horse’s nose passes over the foul line.

-● Time will stop when the selected cow has all four feet in the holding pen, all other cattle are in the herd zone, and all horses are in the penning zone, or when the 3-minute time period is up.
+- Time will stop when the selected cow has all four feet in the holding pen, all other cattle are in the herd zone, and all horses are in the penning zone, or when the 3-minute time period is up.

 The sequence is as follows: When the cow has all four feet in the holding pen, the flagger will drop the flag.
 The official timekeeper will stop the clock when there are no other cattle in the penning zone and all horses are in the penning zone.
 It is recommended that riders be given an audible signal when 30 seconds of time are remaining.